 and Andy Young

-will be featured authors and/or panelists at the 14th Annual Louisiana Book Festival
+were featured authors and/or panelists at the 14th Annual Louisiana Book Festival

 in Baton Rouge on October 28.
-More details to follow.

 Chapter Member Colleen Mooney